Shoes01/gameattempt2/ROADMAP.md

 - [ ] Enemy NPC: Moving Logic
   - [ ] Having the AI move will require it lock in its momentum before starting, so that it's speed is constant
 - [ ] Fifth Weapon System: Shock Combo
+- [ ] Sixth Weapon System: Denial of Area
+  - [ ] May be fire, acid, EMP, or some other element
+  - [ ] Is less effective against fast moving targets
 - [ ] Radar Based Stealth
 - [ ] Animation
 - [ ] City Generation